-When you access the Service by or through a mobile device, we may access, collect, monitor and/or remotely store “location data,” which may include GPS coordinates (e.g. latitude and/or longitude) or similar information regarding the location of your mobile device.
+When you access the Service by or through a mobile device, we may access, collect, monitor, and/or remotely store “location data,” which may include GPS coordinates (e.g. latitude and/or longitude) or similar information regarding the location of your mobile device.
 Location data may convey to us information about how you browse and use the Service.
-Some features of the Service, particularly location-based services, may not function properly if use or availability of location data is impaired or disabled.
+Some features of the Service, particularly location-based services, may not function properly if the use or availability of location data is impaired or disabled.

 Your mobile device can give us information about where you are.
 We’ll try and use this to offer you better service.

 We use the information we collect or receive to communicate directly with you.
 We may send you emails containing newsletters, promotions, and special offers.
 If you do not want to receive such email messages, you will be given the option to opt out or change your preferences.
 We also use your information to send you Service-related emails (e.g., account verification, purchase and billing confirmations, reminders, changes/updates to features of the Service, and technical and security notices).
 You may not opt out of Service-related e-mails.